-This one time thriving institution was one of the finest secondary schools in South Sudan.
-A British missionary named Nugent originally built the school in 1929 (the school had been named the Nugent School in memory of it’s original builder).
+This one-time thriving institution was one of the best secondary schools in South Sudan.
+A British missionary named Nugent originally built the school in 1929 (the school had been named the Nugent School in memory of its original builder).
 Some of South Sudan’s finest leaders were educated in this school.
 Due to the war, the school was abandoned and overtaken by the bush.
 Trees slowly grew through the foundations of the buildings, which cracked the walls and floors.
 Many of Loka’s citizens fled to Uganda as refugees due to the deterioration of the community.

 In January 2002, Global Response Network began the renovation of the Nugent School.
 With the supervision of our ground staff, a workstation was built and an assessment of the school campus was made.
 The GRN staff began with very little.
 With only a few tukuls (mud dwellings) and a couple of bicycles, our staff, along with the help of the community and its leaders, began to clear away the bush and plan for the renovation of the school.
 Although there were many difficult days and many challenges to overcome, a plan took shape.

-Now, we at GRN have moved our work station to Koggi Village (Juba County), to begin construction of a much needed Christian nursery school, a chapel and vocational training.
+Now, we at GRN have moved our work station to Koggi Village (Juba County) to begin construction of a much needed Christian nursery school, a church and vocational training.
 Please keep up to date with this project on our blog.